aadarshsable/Darsh-s_Notes/101/BIO101/2.The Chemical Basis of Life/Membrane Structure and Function.md

 ### Contransport
-A process where a single ATP-powered pump actively transports (with the hellp of ATP) one solute, and indirectly drives the transport of other solutes against their concentration gradients.
+A process where a single ATP-powered pump actively transports (with the help of ATP) one solute, and indirectly drives the transport of other solutes against their concentration gradients.

-Here the $H^{+}$ requires ATP (active transport) where as the Glucose doesnt (indirect/passive transport) Can be seen in Sodium-Potassium Pump
+Here the $H^{+}$ requires ATP (active transport) where as the Glucose doesn't (indirect/passive transport) Can be seen in Sodium-Potassium Pump
 ![[Pasted image 20221217164308.png]]